 8) Click Ok once done, in order to preview what the formatting will look like.

 10) The recurring instances of C8 compounds are now highlighted through conditional formatting.

 11) In order to quickly see all the rows, containing the formatting, highlight the entire range, and go to Data>Sort & Filter>Sort.

 12) In the Sort dialog box, for the Sort by option select the Compounds the HPLC Column is actually used to detect (specific lab) column.
 For Sort On, select the Cell Color option.
 For the Order, choose the cell color as shown, and then select on top and click Ok.

-13) Now you can see all the C8 compound rows, on top, sorted by this colour formatting.
-This type of conditional formatting, followed by a colour sort to get all the values formatted on top, is ideal for data sets, which have large numbers of rows.
+13) Now you can see all the C8 compound rows, on top, sorted by this color formatting.
+This type of conditional formatting, followed by a color sort to get all the values formatted on top, is ideal for data sets, which have large numbers of rows.